Elunari/rag-app/README.md

 - FastAPI-based Lambda function
 - Handles chat and document management
-- Integrates with OpenSearch for retrieval
+- Integrates with Kendra for retrieval
 - Uses Cognito for authentication

 #### Frontend (`/apps/frontend`)